This article contains affiliate links. We may earn a small commission if you purchase via these links.

 The 512 takes 2 AA batteries to operate and this makes for a longer and heavier build.
 It's 11.5 oz and 5.6 x 2 x 2.5" in size.
 It'll take up some rail space, but it's still much shorter than a LPVO (low power variable optic).

 You can depend on that juice to provide up to 1000 hours of continuous use with lithium batteries at brightness setting 12, or you can expect up to 600 hours with alkaline batteries.
 No need to detach the sight to replace batteries as it has a top-loading battery compartment with a cap latch.

 To get zeroed, adjustments can be made with a coin or flathead screwdriver since it features the cross-slot style.
 All shooters can depend on their 512 holding zero unaffected by thermal drift as long as you're not popping off rounds in extreme conditions.
 However, its aluminum hood and 10 ft submersible body was made to endure the abuse of extreme conditions.

 The reticle is the popular, and one of my favorites, the 1 MOA dot with a 68 MOA ring intended for close-range and fast target acquisition shooting.
 This EOTech is compatible to mount to both 1" Weaver and standard Picatinny rails.

-With 20 brightness settings, widely available AA batteries, and a programmable 4 or 8 hour auto shut-off, the 512 is a simple and affordable holosight for both beginners and intermediate shooters.
+With 20 brightness settings, widely available AA batteries, and a programmable 4 or 8 hour auto shut-off, I would recommend the 512 as a simple and affordable holosight for both beginners and intermediate shooters.